Skip to main content

 The immune system’s primary function is to distinguish “self” from “non-self.”
 While therapeutic peptides are often analogues of human hormones, the manufacturing process can introduce impurities that mark them as foreign.
 These impurities are not just inert bystanders; they can be immunologically active.
 The most concerning are peptide-related impurities that arise during synthesis, such as deletions (missing amino acids), insertions (extra amino acids), or substitutions.
 These altered sequences can create novel T-cell epitopes.

 A T-cell epitope is a specific, short sequence of amino acids that is presented by Major Histocompatibility Complex (MHC) molecules on the surface of antigen-presenting cells.
 If a naive T-cell recognizes this peptide-MHC complex, it can become activated, initiating an adaptive immune response.
-The result is the generation of (ADAs).
+The result is the generation of anti-drug antibodies (ADAs).
 This presents several cascading problems:

 1. Neutralization of Therapy ∞ ADAs can bind to the therapeutic peptide, preventing it from reaching its target receptor.
 This can render the peptide therapy completely ineffective, a phenomenon well-documented with protein-based therapeutics.